South Melbourne vs Geelong (1886 VFA season): Arrangements

 James Shaw was appointed field umpire, and R. C. Randall and F. Franks were appointed goal umpires.
 The goal umpires were given flags to signal scores: a red flag for a South Melbourne goal, a blue flag for a Geelong goal, and a white flag for a behind; it was one of the first matches in Victoria (although not the very first) to adopt the innovation, which Victorian clubs had first encountered on their tours of Tasmania during the year.
 Boundary umpires, who in 1886 were not mandatory but could be used at the agreement of the clubs, were not appointed.

 The game was otherwise played under the standard Laws of the Game in 1886.
 Teams played twenty men per side.
 The game was divided into four quarters of thirty minutes, with a change of ends after each.
 Goals and behinds were recorded as part of the match score, but the final result was based only on the number of goals scored, with behinds serving a primarily statistical function.
 Behind posts were twenty yards from the goal posts, and little marks were permissible over a distance of five yards.

 Other

-On the night before the match, three men wrenched fishplates off the Melbourne-to-Geelong railway line at a culvert near Laverton, an act of vandalism which would have caused a trainwreck had a passenger train traversed it at full speed; railway inspectors identified the damage in the early morning, and repaired the line with minimal disruption to services.
+On the night before the match, three men wrenched fishplates off the Melbourne-to-Geelong railway line at a culvert near Laverton, an act of vandalism which would have caused a train wreck had a passenger train traversed it at full speed; railway inspectors identified the damage in the early morning, and repaired the line with minimal disruption to services.
 News reporters speculated that the act may have been to disrupt the Geelong team's journey, but the perpetrators were never caught and the motive was unproven.